interactivetech/pdk-obj-det-demo/README.md

 # pdk-obj-det-deom
 Demo running End to End MLOPS using Determined, Pachyderm, and Kserve.
 Demo runs Object Detection on Xview Dataset
 # Step 1: Prepare Environment
-* Create Jupyterlab instance on MLDS cluster, and use docker container: `mendeza/breck:nb_0.0.4`
+* Create Jupyterlab instance on MLDS cluster with resource pool T4 or A100
+* Select one GPU in jupyterlab environment
+* Use docker container: `mendeza/breck:nb_0.0.4`

 See screenshot below: